Money Boot Camp

 College Navigator – As you are looking for the best college fit for you, check out College Navigator.
 This site can provide information about the demographics of an institution, diversity, the majors offered and numerous other factors to consider.

 Federal Student Aid – This comprehensive Department of Education site provides information and resources on how to prepare for college, what types of aid are available, how to qualify and apply for aid and how to manage student loans.
+The following videos help explain aspects of applying for, receiving and repaying different types of federal financial aid.

 Free Application for Federal Student Aid (FAFSA) – The online application for completing the FAFSA.
 This form is required for determining eligibility for federal student aid and is used by colleges and universities for determining other financial aid.